 Permethrin treated clothing: everything it’s not

 I spy with my little eye something beginning with … and then nothing.
 Permethrin finishes, effective as they may be, are invisible.
 And despite what you might think, their effect on your textiles is close to zero.
 There are many myths about the possible side effects of permethrin on fabric quality and our health.
 No big surprise.
 Permethrin is a chemical formulation, and people do not particularly like chemicals.
-In the case of permethrin, however, we should reconsider our preconceptions.
+In the case of permethrin clothing, however, we should reconsider our preconceptions.
 Here is why.

-When a child swallows laundry detergent, it should be taken to the hospital right away.
+Myth #1.
+When a child swallows permethrin laundry detergent, it should be taken to the hospital right away.
 In general, chemicals are dangerous to our health and should be handled with great care.
 Permethrin is the exception to this rule.
 When you swallow permethrin, your body knows exactly what to do.
 Warm blooded creatures have an enzyme that breaks down the substance long before it can do any damage.
 Tests show that permethrin does not even make it to our bladder!
 Our skin barely absorbs permethrin, and forms a natural protection shield as well.
-So, no matter how you try to poison your mother-in-law with your permethrin treated clothing: you will not succeed.
-Poisoning your girlfriend’s cat with permethrin is possible, though.
+So, no matter how you try to poison someone with your permethrin treated clothing: you will not succeed.
+Poisoning your friend’s cat with permethrin is possible, though.
 Cats are the only mammals that do not have the enzyme that is needed to break down permethrin.
 Keep your permethrin treated clothing away from them -that is, the ones you like- and you will be fine.

+Myth #2.
 Many chemicals meddle with the structure of your textiles.
 They turn rigid, stiff, and lose their softness.
 This influences the quality of your products, which in turn is a problem when you are known for your finely crafted garments.
 Permethrin does no such thing.
 It makes mosquitoes, ticks, moth larvae, and all other insects retreat and kills the ones that do not, but it is friendly to fabrics.
 Permethrin treated clothing does not need any sort of softening treatment, as it feels like is was never treated in the first place.
 The only way to tell whether a fabric contains permethrin, is to check the label inside.
 So, if permethrin has a side-effect, it is a positive one.
-You now have the best of two worlds: high quality products and the best insect repellent gathered as one.
+You now have the best of two worlds: high quality products and the best insect proof agent gathered as one.

-Myth #3.
-Permethrin products have a typical smell
+Have Permethrin products have a typical smell?

-Myth #4.
-Permethrin usage comes with complex registration procedures
+Comes Permethrin usage with complex registration procedures?

-Want to know more about permethrin regulation?
-Tanatex registered for two permethrin products and their active ingredient.
-In the white paper below, we tell you all you need to know about permethrin treated clothing, labelling, and registration procedures.
+TANATEX Chemicals registered for a permethrin product and its active ingredient.
+In a separate white paper, we tell you all you need to know about permethrin treated clothing, labelling, and registration procedures.